WavyEbuilder/sierra/doc/MLS.rst

 MLS Excemption
 --------------

-Subjects associated with the `mls.exempt.typeattr` type-attribute are exempt from all MLS constraints.
-The macro `mls.exempt.type` may be called to associate a domain with the mls excemption type-attribute.
+Subjects associated with the :mls.exempt.typeattr: type-attribute are exempt from all MLS constraints.
+The macro :mls.exempt.type: may be called to associate a domain with the mls excemption type-attribute.

 Terminology
 -----------